ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 ### Solutions and Workarounds

 In the TON Blockchain, smart contracts communicate via messages, instead of directly invoking methods from another contract.
-A message requesting execution of a specific method can be sent to a targeted contract.
+A message can be sent to a targeted contract requesting the execution of a specific method.
 These requests typically start with special [operation codes](/v3/documentation/smart-contracts/message-management/internal-messages).

 A contract designed to accept these requests will execute the desired method and send the results back in a separate message.
 While this might seem complex, it actually streamlines communication between contracts, and enhances the blockchain network's scalability and performance.